About the course

 Applicants should also demonstrate an ability to lead and have impact in their chosen field.
 This does not necessarily need to be shown through traditional leadership positions.
 Applicants should bear in mind that some of the best leaders are also the best followers, and that leadership often requires enabling and empowering others to succeed.
 Sometimes the most impactful work is also the quieter work which takes place behind the scenes, facilitating the more visible contributions of others.
 These qualities of leadership, drive or entrepreneurial spark may be demonstrated through voluntary, professional or other activities.

 There is no preferred background for the MPP and applications are welcomed from all academic disciplines and professional backgrounds.
-Prior full-time or part-time professional experience is also viewed favourably, because of the ways in which it can develop and enhance commitment to public service and evidence of leadership and impact, and may in some exceptional cases help bolster a file that includes a weaker-than expected academic record.
+Prior full-time or part-time professional experience is also viewed favourably, because of the ways in which it can develop and enhance commitment to public service and evidence of leadership and impact.

-In considering applicants’ achievements and their suitability for a place on the MPP, contextual data including applicants’ place of residence and age, will be taken into account.
-All applications will be considered holistically and contextually and a less than stellar performance in one category can be made up for by stellar performances in the other two.
+Please note, in considering applicants’ achievements and their suitability for a place on the MPP, the Blavatnik School of Government takes a holistic approach and considers a range of contextual factors including applicants’ place of residence and age, will be taken into account.

 Other appropriate indicators will include: